 The TOE includes an internal system clock function that is used for time stamps of audit records.
+The TOE's clock is set at manufacture time and is set to Pacific Standard Time (GMT -8) by default.

 The TOE indicates the selected channel using a panel of LEDs that are located directly above the channel selection buttons for the connected computer.
 When the user presses a channel selection button, the corresponding LED will light up to indicate the selected computer.
 The channel selection buttons are also backlit.
 When the backlight is on, the CAC port is active.
 The user may disable the CAC port for a particular channel by pressing and holding the channel selection button until the backlight has turned off.
 This can only be used to enable/disable the CAC port for the active computer; it is not possible for one computer to be active (as indicated by the LED panel) while the CAC port is active on a different computer (as indicated by the backlight of a different channel selection button).
 During operation, all front panel LED indications cannot be turned off or dimmed by the user in any way including after Restore Factory Default (reset).
-This prevents user confusion of current TOE state.4 When the TOE has booted successfully, it will default to computer 1 being the selected computer.
+This prevents user confusion of current TOE state.3 When the TOE has booted successfully, it will default to computer 1 being the selected computer.